BoiseState/interfaith-donation/donation-api/dockerconfig-postgres/psqldb-no-mock-data/README-psql-docker.md

   3. Run the created image:
         * $ `docker run -d <image-name>`
              * TAG: `-d` will detach & output the container ID that you may need
-  4. **NOTE:** The scripts inside the entrypoint will run & the output will show the operation done on the database for testing.
+  4. **NOTE:** The scripts inside the entrypoint will run & the output will show the operations done on the database for testing.

 ## Accessing the Docker Container
-  5. Make sure that the docker container running.
+  5. Make sure that the docker container is running.
 Follow step 3 to run if needed
   6. To open the bash of the target container run:
         * $ `docker exec -it <target-container-ID> bash`
              * The `<target-container-ID>` is the output from step 3